 A student has the right to withdraw from the University at any time.
 A refund will be based on the University's Refund Policy.
 Bryan University complies with state and federal refund policies.
-A student may terminate enrollment by giving written notice to a Bryan University school official.
-Such notice is effective as of the date the Registrar receives notification, if properly assessed with proper postage.
+A student may terminate enrollment by providing written notice to a Bryan University school official.
+The notice is effective as of the date the Registrar receives notification.
 Such written notice of cancellation need not take any particular form.
+If it is mailed, such notice is effective as of the date the school official receives the notification, if properly addressed with proper postage.